How to file your taxes online without hurting your wallet or your privacy

 Online privacy implications

-There may be some privacy concerns taxpayers may want to keep in mind when using online software.
+There can be some privacy concerns taxpayers may want to keep in mind when using online software.
 Specifically, credit monitoring service Credit Karma offers a free tax prep service that uses TurboTax’s software.
 Before integrating with TurboTax, it used some customers’ personal data to target them with financial advertising.
 Now, Credit Karma asks users whether they want to share their data with the company.
-Credit Karma said the goal is help connect users with financial products they may need.
+Credit Karma said the goal is to help connect users with financial products they might need.

-Meanwhile, the IRS is considering using facial recognition software called ID.me this summer to verify taxpayer’s identity at login.
+Meanwhile, the IRS is considering using facial recognition software called ID.me this summer to verify a taxpayer’s identity at login.
 Carey O’Connor Kolaja, chief executive of identity verification company AU10TIX, says the plan raises “some legitimate concerns.”

 She said it’s about what happens to that information once the government has it.
 Kolaja said the public sector needs to be held to the same standard as the private sector, and that means taking the responsibility to educate the public about the technology, how the data will be used and in what ways it will be stored.
-People should be given a choice on whether they want to use biometric information to verify their identities, she says.
+People should be given a choice on whether they want to use biometric information to verify their identities, she said.

-“You can use a biometric signature as a choice, but it doesn’t have to be the only choice,” she said.
+“You can use a biometric signature as a choice, but it doesn’t have to be the only choice,” Kolaja said.